alexneargarder/BroforceMods/Releases/Furibrosa/README.md

 - Thanks to Gorzon for making BroMaker.
 - Thanks to BruxelasCouveRocko for making all of the sprites.
 - Thanks to Bralef for the idea for the mod.
+- Thanks to Joonas Turner for recording the announcer voiceline for Furibrosa's cutscene.

 ## Source Code